The Haghia Sofia, Istanbul

 London to Istanbul via Bucharest

 This section explains the train times, the cost, what the trains and the journey are like, and how to arrange tickets.
-For the route via Belgrade & Sofia, click here.
-If you'd prefer to travel via Brussels & Cologne rather than Paris & Stuttgart, or would prefer to take a ferry via Harwich-Hoek van Holland instead of Eurostar, no problem, see here for details.
+If you'd prefer to travel via Brussels rather than Paris & Stuttgart, or would prefer to take a ferry via Harwich-Hoek van Holland instead of Eurostar, no problem, see the suggested variations here.

 small bullet point London to Istanbul train times, eastbound